OpenData-tu/documentation/05a-Units.md

 ## Requirements

-From early on in the analysis phase, it became clear that in order to deal with the heterogeneity of incoming data and to have any chance of providing a uniform way to query the data, a global schema would have to be introduced and to which all imported data would have to conform.
+From early on in the analysis phase, it became apparent that in order to deal with the heterogeneity of incoming data and to have any chance of providing a uniform way to query the data, a global schema would have to be introduced and to which all imported data would have to conform.
 That is, someone who is performing a query would expect the data to be consistent, even if it came from different sources.
 Say our platform offers air temperature readings; this data may come from different sensors manufactured by different companies and which provide data in different formats.
 In order for the data to be usable for analysis, I would not expect to have to convert data from the U.S. to Celsius in order to be able to compare it with data from Europe, or from degrees Kelvin if a particular sensor manufacturer has calibrated its devices to report ambient temperature in using this unit.

 Having standard units for a given physical quantity means that we must also provide facilities to data importers to convert from their unit to that required by our system.
 With this in mind, we formalized our requirements with respect to units as follows:

 * all measurement values stored and reported by our system must be accompanied by a unit of measurement
 * provide extensible facilities to users to convert units within their importer packages to the required unit defined by the system for that physical quantity